ErwinJr2/ErwinJr2/docs/OneDQuantum_description.rst

 Effective mass in band
 ----------------------

-Band theory predicts that movement of particle in a potential over long distance can be very different from the movement of the same particle in vacuum.
+Band theory predicts that movement of a particle in a potential over long distance can be very different from the movement of the same particle in vacuum.
 Usually, the movement is complicated; however, when the electron is in the highest energies of the valence band or the lowest energies of the